tedneward/INFO314-TicTacToeRFC/RFC.md

 A client can make a move on its turn by sending a [move](#move) message indiciating the position on the board it wishes to occupy.
 The server will respond with a [board](#bord) message indicating the current status of the game board; if the move is accepted, the player's move will be present, if it was illegal in some fashion, the board status will remain the same.

 ### Getting game status
-A client can request a complete status of the game by sending a [game status](#stat) message
+A client can request a complete status of the game by sending a [game status](#stat) message, which sends a response that includes

 ### Timeout
 In the event that the server has not received a message from either of its player clients in a configurable period of time, the server is free to send a [close]() message to